LarsVerschoor/plantbot-backend/README.md

 npm install
 ```

-4. Create a new .env. file in the same format of the existing .env.example file and fill it in with the correct
-   credentials.
+4. Rename .env.example to .env and enter your credentials.

 ```text
 USERNAME_DEVELOPMENT=<your_database_username>